By Brad Hicks

 The word “heart” is translated 725 times in the Bible, 576 times in the Old Testament (with Psalms the leader, using the word 125 times).
 “Heart” is spoken of 149 times in the New Testament (with Acts the leader, using it 18 times).

-When we get to the New Testament, in Part 5 of our study, we’ll look at the word “heart” in the Gospels and Acts, first looking at how Jesus spoke of the heart, then at how the word was used in the Acts account of the first-century church.
-Our sixth segment will be a study of Paul’s views of the heart in his letters, and finally, in our last study, Part 7, we’ll dig for the meaning of “heart” from the letters of James, Peter, and John, and the books of Hebrews and Revelation.
-In each segment, we’ll be asking the Holy Spirit to grant us deeper understanding of God’s heart and our own hearts and we’ll trust that, as we believe his Word and what it says about the heart we’ll be enriched, encouraged, more enlightened, and better equipped to serve him wholeheartedly.
+Parts 5 and 6 will explore the word “heart” as well as the word “blood” in the New Testament.
+In each segment, we’ll be asking the Holy Spirit to grant us a deeper understanding of God’s heart and our own hearts and we’ll trust that, as we believe his Word and what it says about the heart we’ll be enriched, encouraged, more enlightened, and better equipped to serve him wholeheartedly.

 Now, on to Torah!
 What do the Books of Moses have to say about the heart?
 Heart is first used in Genesis, chapter 6.

 Genesis 6:5 – The Lord saw how great the wickedness of humans had become on the earth, and that every inclination of the thoughts of the human heart was only evil all the time.

 The heart has thoughts, and the thoughts can be evil.